-Your Elective Deferrals for any calendar year can't be less than 1% of your Compensation and can't be more than 100% of your Compensation, or if less, the dollar limit on Elective Deferrals announced annually by the IRS.
-100% of your Compensation, or if less, the dollar limit on Elective Deferrals announced annually by the IRS.
+Your Elective Deferrals for any calendar year can't be less than 1% of your Compensation and can't be more than 80% of your Compensation, or if less, the dollar limit on Elective Deferrals announced annually by the IRS.
 Elective Deferrals are allocated to your Elective Deferrals Account.
-In addition, for any calendar year in which you are age 50 or older, you can also make additional "catch-up" Elective Deferrals in excess of the annual dollar limit on Elective Deferrals described above.
+In addition, for any calendar year in which you are age

+50 or older, you can also make additional "catch-up" Elective Deferrals in excess of the annual dollar limit on Elective Deferrals described above.
 The catch-up contribution limit is also announced annually by the IRS.